 Program educational objectives were established with the assistance of the Industrial Advisory Committee and are reviewed periodically.
-The CAD/CAM technology program produces graduates who:
+The CAD/CAM technology program produces graduates who will:

 Internships are possible with many industries through Career Development located in the Hunter Student Development Center and may be eligible for technical credit.

 DIRECT ENTRY INTO BACCALAUREATE DEGREE PROGRAM

 Alfred State CAD/CAM technology graduates may enter directly into either the mechanical engineering technology BS or technology management BBA degree program.
 Students can complete the BS in mechanical engineering technology program in two years if they have taken math through Technical Calculus I and physics through General Physics II during the first two years.